yuanli22/RCUDA/README.md

 * CUDA toolkit version over 7.5 available at (https://developer.nvidia.com/cuda-downloads)

-* LINUX system with GNU
+* LINUX system with GNU Compiler Collection GCC version over 4.8.4 available at https://gcc.gnu.org/

+* RCUDA is currently LINUX-only package

 ## Installing

-A step by step series of examples that tell you have to get a development env running
+To install RCUDA, user need to speficy the path for both R and CUDA includes and library.
+1.